remogatto/clingon/README.md

 the Features section for more details.

 Clingon is renderer-agnostic.
-Currently, only an SDL renderer is available in the package.
-But it should not be difficult to add different backends (e.g. opengl, draw/x11, etc.)
+Currently, only an SDL renderer is available in the package but it should not be difficult to add different backends (e.g. opengl, draw/x11, etc.)

 # Features